The New College Graduate’s Guide to Investing

 And as you get acquainted with your new adult responsibilities, you may find that your money is flying out to cover things like rent, utilities, and food (not to mention those delightful student loan payments) faster than it’s coming in.
 The whole thing may be a bit overwhelming… but don’t panic!

 Getting financially organized is no different than getting organized in any other aspects of your life.
 How did you move all your things into that new apartment?
 How did you manage all that classwork in college?
 You had a plan, and you stuck to it.

 One of the easiest ways for a new college grad to get started making investments is with a 401(k).
-If offered by your employer, these specially designed accounts may help you maximize your retirement savings, and the sooner you start contributing to one, the better off you could be.
+If offered by your employer, these specially designed accounts may help you save more for retirement, and the sooner you start contributing to one, the better off you could be.

-Your employer may even offer to match your 401(k) contributions up to a certain point, which is something you should definitely take advantage of – after all, it’s free money!
-This is usually done as a percentage of your salary, and it’s a good indication of what your minimum contributions should be.
+Your employer may even offer to match your 401(k) contributions up to a certain point, which is something you should definitely take advantage of—after all, it’s free money!
+This is usually done as a percentage of your salary, and it’s a good indication of what your minimum contributions should be if your budget allows.

-For example, if an employer offers to match the first 3 percent of your salary contributed to your 401(k), you should contribute at least 3 percent; otherwise, you’re losing the matching money.
+For example, if an employer offers to match the first 3% of your salary contributed to your 401(k), you should contribute at least 3%; otherwise, you’re losing the matching money.
 You should always look to save as much of your income as you can, even though it may be tempting not to.
-But think of it this way: If you’re not taking advantage of an employer’s 401(k) matching, you’re effectively reducing your savings rate.
+But think of it this way: if you’re not taking advantage of an employer’s 401(k) matching, you’re effectively reducing your savings rate.